stefanZorcic/scaling-book/jax-stuff.md

 Correspondingly, JAX provides APIs for each of these modes:

 1. `jax.jit` (with `Auto` mesh axes) lets you take any existing JAX function and call it with sharded inputs.
 JAX then uses XLA's [Shardy](https://openxla.org/shardy) compiler which automatically parallelizes the program.
 XLA will add communication for you (AllGathers, ReduceScatters, AllReduces, etc.) when needed to facilitate existing operations.
 While it isn't perfect, it usually does a decent job at automatically scaling your program to any number of chips without code changes.
-2. `jax.jit` + `Explicit` looks similar to (1), but lets JAX handle the sharding propagation instead of XLA.
+2. `jax.jit` with `Explicit` mesh axes looks similar to (1), but lets JAX handle the sharding propagation instead of XLA.
 That means the sharding of an array is actually part of the JAX type system, and JAX can error out when it detects ambiguous communication and lets the user resolve it.
 3. `jax.shard_map` is the more manual counterpart.
 You get a device-local view of the program and have to write any communication you want explicitly.
 Have a sharded array and want the whole thing on each device?
 Add a `jax.lax.all_gather`.
 Want to sum an array across your devices?
 Add a `jax.lax.psum` (an AllReduce).
 Programming is harder but far less likely to do something you don't want.

 <h3 id="auto-sharding-mode">Auto sharding mode</h3>